xmera-circle/redmine_project_types_relations/README.md

 Initial development was for xmera e.K. and it is released as open source.
 Project home: <http://#>

-Project Types Plugin is distributed under GNU General Public License v2 (GPL).
+Project Types Relations Plugin is distributed under GNU General Public License v2 (GPL).
 Redmine is a flexible project management web application, released under the terms of the GNU General Public License v2 (GPL) at <http://www.redmine.org/>

 Further information about the GPL license can be found at